horenbergerb/horenbergerb.github.io/_posts/2023-12-05-lambert-w-equation.md

 At first it hallucinated a simpler version of the problem which involved $\ln x$ but not $x$.
 Once I pointed this out, it corrected itself and rephrased the problem correctly.

-Next it insisted that the solution was probably a transcendental equation recommended using numerical approximation.
+Next it insisted that the solution was probably a transcendental equation and recommended using numerical approximation.
 This is probably good general advice.
 I was sad it didn't mention the Lambert function though.

 I tried encouraging it to find an algebraic solution, but it didn't attempt it, nor did it provide any clues or suggestions.